Spilkey/csci3055u-project-template/README.md

 > - _History_

+      The language scala was invented by Martin Odersky.
+He started off making a language called Funnel at his university (EPFL).
+The language was not very pleasent to use in practice since it was minimal and new users would struggle.
+This led him to start developing a language called scala in 2001.
+Scala first released in 2003.

 > - _Some interesting features_

-     Uses Function concepts such as Lambda Calculus, Immutable data, Closure, Function as values.
+     Uses Function concepts such as Lambda Calculus, Immutable data, Closure, and Function as values.

 ## About the syntax